TheresaLui/SelfHelpContent_v2/articles/microsoft.documentdb/documentdb-portal-dxseerror.md

 # I am getting error when browsing data through Azure Cosmos DB data explorer

+The data explorer uses the native SDK based on the Cosmos DB Account API type to access the data from the Azure Cosmos DB.
+Using a Azure Cosmos DB - SQL API SDK to perform CRUD operation against Mongo API account would not generate any error.
+However, this would make the data explorer to fail when reading the data due to mismatch in the data formats.

 ## **Recommended Steps**

-The data explorer uses the respective SDK i.e. SQL API or Mongo API to access the data from the Azure Cosmos DB.
-Using a Azure Cosmos DB - SQL API SDK to perform CRUD operation against Mongo API account would not generate any error.
-However, this would make the data explorer to fail when reading the data due to structure mismatch.

-Please use the Mongo SDKs to perform CRUD operation against Azure Cosmos DB Mongo API account.
+Using the native Mongo SDKs to perform CRUD operation against Azure Cosmos DB Mongo API account would help you to resolve this issue.

 ## **Recommended documents**